Ohio Local News Initiative

 Are a learning community, with space and easy on-ramps for every one of us to learn from each other, to grow, and build power while also providing and connecting people with opportunities to go deeper.

 As a startup building a newsroom from scratch, the Ohio Local News Initiative has the opportunity to draw from the best in the industry, discard the bad, and create new, innovative ways to center community information needs while producing excellent, impactful journalism.
-The criminal justice reporter will be a critical part of the newsroom’s beat reporting team, which will include reporters focused on government, education, health, and economics.
-They will have the primary task of working to shape a criminal justice beat that reflects the interests of communities most affected by the criminal justice system and public safety issues.
+The government reporter will be a critical part of the newsroom’s beat reporting team, which will include reporters focused on education, health, criminal justice and economics.
+They will have the primary task of working to shape a government beat that reflects community interests.

 The reporter will be part of a team, led by the Managing Editor, News, that includes an editor, research director and beat reporters and that works closely with a team led by the Managing Editor, Community that includes Cleveland Documenters and multimedia and audio producers.

-Produce a range of short, medium, and long-term stories, and be willing to work in alternative story formats that will increase reach and accessibility to information
+Produce a range of short- and long-term stories, and be willing to work in alternative story formats that will increase reach and accessibility to information

 Consider applying if: